-We make extensive use of our own compost in growing our fruits and vegetables.
-Soil health and fertility is further enhanced through the use of diverse covercropping.
+In our orchards, we practice IPM (Integrated Pest Management), a system that allows us to identify and target which pests are a problem, and use the least toxic control possible to deal with the issue.
+We use our own compost extensively in growing our fruits and vegetables.
+Soil health and fertility is further enhanced through the use of diverse cover cropping throughout the farm.